AdobeDocs/journey-optimizer.en/help/using/personalization/lookup-aep-data.md

     ```

+    >[!NOTE]
+    >
+    >When referencing a dataset field, make sure that you match the full field path as defined within the schema.

     * **result** is the value that you have assigned to the **result** parameter in the **MultiEntity** helper function.
 In this example "flight".
     * **fieldID** is the ID of the field you want to retrieve.
-This ID is visible in Adobe Experience Platform user interface when browsing your dataset.
-Expand the section below to display an example:
+This ID is visible in [!DNL Adobe Experience Platform] user interface when browsing the record schema related to your dataset:

         +++Where to retrieve a field ID?